SimonDelord/UBI-Security/bastion-build/readme.md

 This is the repo that shows how to build a jumphost with all the relevant CLIs for the demo.

 You need:
- - cosign
+ - cosign (for signing and verifying container images)
- - rekor
+ - rekor-cli (for interacting with transparency logs - e.g the local rekor environment)
- - crane
+ - crane (for retrieving container images manifests and digests)
+ - syft (for creating SBOM)

 Both crane and cosign get installed under Go.